dfelinto/blender-manual/manual/modeling/curves/editing/control_points.rst

 .. reference::

    :Mode:      Edit Mode
-   :Menu:      :menuselection:`Curve --> Control Points --> Smooth Curve Radius`
+   :Menu:      :menuselection:`Control Points --> Smooth Curve Radius`

 The *Smooth Curve Radius* operator interpolates the *Radius* value for the selected control points.
 This will reduce sharp changes in the curve's *Radius* and give a smooth transition between points.